dd9jn/rfc4880bis/rfc4880bis.md

 length of the User ID or User Attribute data, and then the User ID or User Attribute data.

-An Attestation Key Signature (0x16) hashes the same data boy that a standard certification signature does: primary key, followed by User ID or User Attribute.
+An Attestation Key Signature (0x16) hashes the same data body that a standard certification signature does: primary key, followed by User ID or User Attribute.